 Stand-alone or mount in standard 19” rack

-Run multiple systems simultaneously allowing measurements From 2 to 100 of units
+Run multiple systems simultaneously allowing measurements from 2 to 100 units

 10 decade dynamic range of optical analysis